amolkhatri/bookmark-search-chrome-extension/README.md

 The Bookmark Search Chrome Extension is licensed under the MIT License.
 See the LICENSE file for more details.

-## Credits

-The Bookmark Search Chrome Extension was created by [Your Name Here].
-Special thanks to [Contributor 1] and [Contributor 2] for their contributions to the project.

 ## Support

-If you encounter any issues or have suggestions for improving the Bookmark Search Chrome Extension, please contact us at [Your Email Here].
+If you encounter any issues or have suggestions for improving the Bookmark Search Chrome Extension, please contact us at randomdevforyou@gmail.com.
 We welcome feedback and are committed to making this extension as useful as possible for our users.